mobiliabrus/tourbook/docs/2-tour.md

 As it got dark quickly, we descended the mountain.
 At the foot of the mountain, at a junction, we ate at a street stall.
 Around six o'clock, the owner suddenly started packing up.
 In China, six o'clock is when night markets are just starting to open.
 We all said that maybe Malaysians value life more than making money.

+The next day, she departed for Kota Kinabalu.

 > _The last day in Penang.
 Kota Kinabalu the next morning!_
 > <br/><div style="text-align:right">_Danni - 2014-01-16_</div>

 ### GERGORE TOWN

+I had intended to extend my stay at the hostel for another two days, but the owner informed me that the upcoming weekend was a holiday and all rooms were fully booked.
+Consequently, I had no choice but to find alternative accommodations.
+Later on, Isis returned from Langkawi, but unfortunately, we didn't get a chance to meet up.

 <a-hotel name="Day & Night Guesthouse" date="2014-01-17" nights="2"></a-hotel>